JeffreySarnoff/SaferIntegers.jl/docs/src/howtouse.md

 ----

-### Almost all ops with a SafeInteger that result in an integer value will return a SafeInteger
+### Almost all ops with a SafeInteger that yield integer will return a SafeInteger

 #### one shift signature and one power signature are the exceptions